We provide online therapy to high achievers in New York.

 Relationship Challenges:

 Imagine trying to build a bridge across a chasm, only to find that the foundations are built on shifting sands.
-That’s the challenge of forming healthy connections for those who’ve been subjected to constant criticism.
+That’s the challenge of forming healthy connections for those who’ve been subjected to relentless criticism.
 The fear of rejection or judgment looks like a specter, casting a pall over every interaction.
 They may struggle to let others in, fearing that they’ll only be met with disappointment or disapproval.
-And even when they do find the courage to open up, they may find themselves holding back, unable to fully trust or be vulnerable. .
-The effects of constant criticism in childhood can thus poison the well of intimacy, leaving relationships fragile and fraught with tension.
+And even when they do find the courage to open up, they may find themselves holding back, unable to fully trust or be vulnerable.
+The effects of persistent criticism in childhood can thus poison the well of intimacy, leaving relationships fragile and fraught with tension.

 The Physical Toll of Constant Criticism in Childhood